An Exploration of Baroque Art, Architecture & Sculpture

 Baroque painting The Finding of Moses by Bernardo Cavallino

-8. Cimmeran Sibyl by Giovanni Francesco Barbieri.
+8. Cimmerian Sibyl by Giovanni Francesco Barbieri.

-As a third-generation protagonist in Bolognese paintings between the 1610s and 1620s, Francesco stands alongside Guido Reni and Domenichino.
-In continuing the style of Ludovico Caracci, he increased its elements of popular and domestic naturalism by employing a technique called tocco, which is the skilful alternation of light and dark zones.
+As a third-generation protagonist in Bolognese Baroque paintings between the 1610s and 1620s, Francesco stands alongside Guido Reni and Domenichino.
+In continuing the style of Ludovico Caracci, he increased its elements of popular and domestic naturalism by employing a technique called tocco, which is the skillful alternation of light and dark zones.
 One can witness the tocco technique in this baroque artwork.
-A prominent influence on Cimmeran Sibyl’s composition was the two famous Sibyls of Domenichino in Rome’s Galleria Borghese and Capitolina.
+A prominent influence on Cimmerian Sibyl’s composition was the two famous Sibyls of Domenichino in Rome’s Galleria Borghese and Capitolina.
 The pose is elegant with a spacious background and dramatic lighting.

 The Cimmerian Sibyl by Giovanni Francesco Barbieri Baroque art